 Generally, Panax ginseng is more suitable for men than women.
 Korean Red is a type of ginseng with which some women have experienced adverse affects.
 Women can experience an increase in facial hair and acne.
 Men taking too much ginseng can experience symptoms of aggressiveness, irritability, or sexual excesses.
 Korean ginseng is a natural remedy for Adrenal Fatigue that men can start taking in small doses and gradually increase it.
 It's probably best for women to avoid its use altogether.
 Side effects include insomnia, headaches, upset stomach, breast pain, diarrhea, vertigo, and anxiety.
 As with other herbs, its stimulatory properties tend to be more pronounced in a body that is decompensated with weak adrenals.

 Siberian Ginseng Root is good for both men and women.
 The main benefits of Siberian ginseng are increased resistance to stress, normalized metabolism, and regulation of neurotransmitters.
 Siberian ginseng counteracts mental fatigue and is known to increase and sustain energy levels, physical stamina and endurance.

 Siberian ginseng is also an anti-depressant that helps improve sleep, diminishes lethargy, lessens irritability, and induces a feeling of well-being.
-Like siberian ginseng root, its use in an Adrenal Fatigue setting should be limited to mild cases and short term to avoid stimulatory side effects that invariably overwhelms the body and worsens the overall condition over time.
+Like siberian ginseng root, its use in an Adrenal Fatigue setting should be limited to mild cases and for a short term in order to avoid stimulatory side effects that invariably overwhelms the body and worsens the overall condition over time.

 5. Ginger Root (Zingiber officinale)